The WoodRat WR900

 But, the router, by itself, is intimidating, and potentially dangerous –it's a real handful .
 What's needed is some means of taming the beast, and of controlling the direction of cut and at the same time of presenting the wood to the cutter in all possible ways.

 It's inherently safe: the router bit is kept out of harms way when not cutting, and protection is quickly placed to protect you from danger when it's cutting.
 This makes it an ideal starting point for beginner and experienced router user alike.

 The router is the right way up.
 The bit drops down to cut the wood.
 The router slides forwards and back, cutting the work.
 The WoodRat holds the wood firmly beneath the router, and can track it left and right into the path of the bit.
 So it works on all three axes.
-You can even climb-cut with no breakout thanks to its unique manual power-feed.
+You can even climb-cut and have no breakout, thanks to its unique manual power-feed.

 its own magic

 Like any magic trick, it looks impossible, until you find out how it's done, then its simple.